Ecclesiastes Chapter Ten

 Ecclesiastes 10:1

-As dead flies give perfume a bad smell, so a little folly outweighs wisdom and honor.
+Just as dead flies make perfumed oil stink, so a little folly outweighs wisdom and honor.

 At the end of chapter 9, Solomon told us a parable of how the poor wise man is forgotten but the loud and proud sinner is listened to.
 He continues with that theme by comparing the words of a fool with a dead fly in the ointment.
 As with anything that dies, it creates a smell from its decay and so it is with a fly in perfume.
 After a while, the smell of death will overpower the good smell of the perfume.
 Wisdom is listening and following the plan of God while folly (foolishness) is ignoring or denying God's plan.